AhmedRaoofuddin/RAG_Application/corpus/04_attribution_system.md

 ## Overview

-Fortes Eduction implements sentence-level attribution to ensure every claim in generated responses is traceable to source documents.
+Fortes Education implements sentence-level attribution to ensure every claim in generated responses is traceable to source documents.

 ## How Attribution Works